hannesstruss/cheesewire/README.md

 See the [sample app](https://github.com/hannesstruss/cheesewire/tree/master/sample) for an example.

 ## Generic lazy

 CheeseWire view binders also provide a generic lazy property delegate which is synchronized with your view property lifecycle.
-This comes in handy in combination with [RxBinding](https://github.com/JakeWharton/RxBinding), e.g. when your controller exposes a single stream of view events to an MVI-like archiecture and you want to prevent calling the RxBinding methods twice on a view:
+This comes in handy e.g. in combination with [RxBinding](https://github.com/JakeWharton/RxBinding) when you want to avoid calling the RxBinding methods twice on a view:

 ```kotlin
 class MyMviController : BaseController() {